mizosoft/methanol/docs/object_mapping.md

   * [`methanol-protobuf`](adapters/protobuf.md): Google's Protocol Buffers

 Adapters are dynamically located using Java's `ServiceLoader`.
-You can find clear installation steps in each module's README.
-We'll later see how to implement custom adapters as well.
+You can find clear installation steps in each module.
+We'll see how to implement custom adapters as well.

 If you want to run examples presented here, get started by installing your favorite JSON adapter!